 This unique spark plug lighthouse (a lighthouse that has a three-story living area, with the lantern on top completely placed on a concrete or metal caisson) was built in 1901.
 It is located just off the southeast shore of Hog Island at the beginning of the Mount Hope Bay.
 The lighthouse was automated in 1964, and today is privately owned and not open to the public.

-The square granite tower that is Lime Rock Light was built in 1854.
+The square granite tower that comprises Ida Lewis Rock Lighthouse, also known as Lime Rock Light, was built in 1854.
 To reach it, the original keeper, Hosea Lewis, had to row 200 yards, which eventually proved to be nearly impossible during winter storms and poor weather.
 One year later, a permanent dwelling was attached to the building, which today stands as the Ida Lewis Yacht Club, named after Hosea's daughter, Ida, who took over as lighthouse keeper in 1879 and saved more than a dozen people from drowning.

-Located on the Gurney's Resort property on Goat Island, Newport Harbor Light was built in 1842 and is known for its green light visible from across the bay at night.
-Entrance into the lighthouse is not permitted, but feel free to get up close and personal for a photo opp.
+Located on the Newport Harbor Island Resort property on Goat Island, Newport Harbor Light was built in 1842 and is known for its green light visible from across the bay at night.
+Entrance into the lighthouse is not permitted, but feel free to get up close for a photo opp.

 Prudence Island Lighthouse, also known as Sandy Point Lighthouse, is located a little over one mile off the shore of Prudence Island.
 This lighthouse was built in the location of the Newport Harbor Lighthouse in 1823 and then moved to its current location on Prudence Island in 1851.
 The tower is not open to the public, but you can walk about a mile from the ferry landing to see this old-time beacon.